 The thing is, we don’t necessarily expect to feel the same way we did when we first came to faith.
 But if we look at our commitment, how far we go for this relationship—are we maybe a little too comfortable?
 So comfortable that this relationship, which should be the defining relationship that sets the course of our lives, becomes just another thing on our to-do list?

 Does Christianity still define us, or have we redefined Christianity to suit us?
-Here are some points to (re)consider:
+Here are some points to help you (re)consider if you’ve become too comfortable in your Christianity:

 1. You “tune into” church and God at your own convenience